DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 Default
 '''''''
 The default value of the parameter.
-For example, False, 0, 0.01
+For example, False, 0, 0.01.
+This default value must adhere to the correct data type, as specified by dtype.

 .. code-block:: yaml